Skip to main content

 The $5.7M settlement included monetary penalty and a corrective order requiring TikTok to delete identified under-13 user data, implement effective age-gating, and submit to ongoing compliance monitoring.
 The settlement was the largest COPPA penalty in the FTC's history at that time.

-Why 2026 penalties will be 5-10× higher for similar violations
+Why 2026 penalties are likely to run materially higher for similar violations

 Two developments since 2019 inform 2026 enforcement scale.